top of page

 Transfer to microclimate.
 Aurora Sky Station evenings.
 3 consecutive high-probability nights.

-10 Nights · January – February
+10 Nights · January to February

 Deep Lapland Winter